Frequently Asked Questions – Academics

 Q. When I see a great course being offered that I’d like to take, but worry about spending time on credits I can’t use toward my degree, whom do I see?

 A. During your first semester, you were assigned a faculty advisor in your major/minor to help you make choices and plan strategies to ensure your academic success.
 This is the person who can help you.
-If you are undeclared and have not yet decided on a major, you will be assigned an advisor at the Academic Advisement Center (AAC).
+If you are Exploratory Studies and have not yet decided on a major, you will be assigned an advisor at the Academic Advisement Center (AAC).
 You can find out the name of your advisor by going into your Banner Web account and looking under student information or by calling the AAC at 203-837-8397.

 Q. When and how should I make an appointment to see my advisor?